dolphindb/Tutorials_EN/database.md

 ##### 5.4.4 Import data with programming APIs

-DolphinDB provides APIs for Python, Java, C++, C#, etc. After getting data with these languages, we can call function append! to import data into distributed databases in DolphinDB.
-The following script is an example with Java API.
+DolphinDB provides APIs for Python, Java, C++, C#, R and JavaScript.
+After getting data with these languages, we can call function `append!` to import data into distributed databases in DolphinDB.
+The following script is an example for Java API.

 ```
 DBConnection conn = new DBConnection();